man defines value proposition

 Value-proposition budgeting

+If you’re exploring budgeting and forecasting you may run into something called value proposition budgeting.
 Value proposition budgeting, also referred to as priority-based budgeting, is a comprehensive approach that involves justifying the value of each expense item.
 The primary objective is to determine where a business should allocate funds to achieve a positive return.

 To maximize your income start by defining the best services or products.
 When you’re using value-proposition budgeting, business owners should ask themselves these crucial questions:

-How to put your value proposition to work.
+Ways to use your value proposition

 Besides web copy and elevator pitches, there are a few other ways to put your value proposition to work now that you’ve tied it to your finances: